speeduino/wiki.js/boards/Dropbear.md

 | C6  | Output    | 2A      | Spare 1/Idle 2/Stepper-A2  | 29 | Can be used either as ground switching output for general purpose use or 12v output if using a stepper idle control (Requires stepper driver to be fitted, see [Stepper Driver](#stepper-driver)).
 This is the default pin for Idle 2 when using a 3 wire PWM valve. |
 | C7  | Output    | 1.5A    | Fuel Pump         | N/A | Ground switching output for triggering fuel pump relay. **Do not drive pump directly from this pin, use only with relay**            |
 | C8  | Input     | 15A     | Power Ground      | N/A | Connect to battery negative.            |

+## Wireless Communication

+Dropbear V2 units come with a built-in socket for an Airbear unit to allow communication over wifi and BLE.
+[See the Airbear page](/en/boards/Airbear) for more details on configuration for this

 ## Board Configuration
 The Dropbear board contains 4 switches and 1 DIP switch pair that can be used to change the setup of the ECU.